RebeccaLab/lab-site/content/about/_index.md

 title = "About"
 +++

-## About Rebecca Lin AI Lab
+## About Rebecca AI Lab

-The **Rebecca Lin AI Lab** is a research laboratory at [Feng Chia University (FCU)](https://www.fcu.edu.tw/) dedicated to advancing the field of artificial intelligence through innovative research and open-source development.
+The **Rebecca AI Lab** is a research laboratory at [Feng Chia University (FCU)](https://www.fcu.edu.tw/) dedicated to advancing the field of artificial intelligence through innovative research and open-source development.

 **Learn more about [Professor Pei-Chun Lin](../members/about-professor/), the lab director.**